 A private blockchain architecture decouples the main blockchain protocol from the smart contract layer.
 Using a private blockchain, you can open up a programmable transaction area known as a smart contract, as well as online markets.

 A public blockchain architecture operates on the basis of proof of work (PoW) consensus algorithms and uses appropriate protocols.
 A public blockchain does not need any permission, as it is open-source.
 You can define new blocks with their existing state, as this is open-source.
 You can also download a blockchain’s code and check transactions on the network.

 This makes transactions possible across the entire ecosystem.
 A public blockchain architecture provides transparent yet undisclosed or pseudonymous operations.
 The Ethereum, Bitcoin, as well as Litecoin blockchains are public.

-And last but not least, a consortium system.
+And last but not least, a consortium blockchain architecture.
 In this type of blockchain architecture, any participant can join and view it, but it is possible to change or add info only with the allowance of other parties.
 Such blockchains are utilized by firms to build loyalty among their clients.
 It is trustworthy due to the presence of trust among users and the same PoS and BFT consensus algorithms.

 Depending on the type of blockchain structure and its context, this ecosystem can be more centralized or decentralized.
-This just belongs to the design of the blockchain architecture and who manages the ledger.
+This just belongs to the design of the blockchain architecture and who manages the blockchain ledger.
 A private blockchain is centralized, as it is ruled by a team with high privacy.
 On the contrary, a public version is open and spread.